 On this page

-Not Too Little, Not Too Much, Just Right: We investigate immune homeostasis and balanced immune responses in 3 areas:
+We investigate immune homeostasis and balanced immune responses in 3 areas:

 IL-1α and IL-1β are pro-inflammatory cytokines that use the same receptor and elicit same cellular responses.
-Why are then both maintained in mammalian genomes?
+Why are both maintained in mammalian genomes?
 We were able to define essential and non-redundant functions of IL-1α and IL-1β in protection against bacterial infections: IL-1α drives pathways preventing tissue damage, hence tolerance, while IL-1β is essential for pathogen clearance, thus resistance.
 See our publication Eislmayr et al, Science Advances 2022.

 The Mediator kinase is an enigmatic transcription regulator.
 Our recent study showed that the Mediator kinase controls Pol II pause release (Steinparzer et al, Molecular Cell 2019).
 Moreover, the Mediator kinases CDK8 and CDK19 (originally thought to be functionally redundant) fulfil mechanistically distinct functions and activate different gene sets in the interferon-induced anti-viral response.